pthu/sahd/docs/words/to_save,_help.md

 to those of military heroes (e.g. Judg 6:14–15; 1&nbsp;Sam 9:16).

-<b>A.3</b>  ישׁע is found in forensic contexts , but this need not be the
+<b>A.3</b>  ישׁע is found in forensic contexts, but this need not be the
 original meaning (see B.1 below).
-Although it is primarily found with the noun מוֹשִׁיעַ (e.g. Deut 28:29, 31) it may be implied with this sense in the appeal of the women of Tekoa to David to help her in her case (2&nbsp;Sam 14:4) (Hubbard 1997:557) and in some Psalms.
-The implication is that the King can dispense justice in the same manner that God does in the Psalms.
+Although it is primarily found with the noun מוֹשִׁיעַ (e.g. Deut 28:29, 31) it may be implied with this sense in the appeal of the woman of Tekoa to David to help her in her case (2&nbsp;Sam 14:4; Hubbard 1997: 557) and in some Psalms.
+The implication is that the king can dispense justice in the same manner that God does in the Psalms.
 The examples are few and the argumentation is tentative.
 In each of these instances one could argue that the verb ישׁע means merely ‘to save’ and that the context indicates the saving will be forensic.